dgleba/tools599/watchcopy598/README.md

 Run watch598.ps1 and it will copy files in the watched folder to the output folders on file changes in the folder.

-Put the watch598.ps1 in a scheduled task to start on boot.
+Put the watch598.ps1 in a scheduled task to start on login.

 Set the task scheduler
  - run even if not logged in (need admin user/pass to edit it)